 As the enterprise surroundings change, it’s up to technology partners to produce tools and keep pliable to assist support those businesses.
-NEC features a wide breadth of core UC and IT product and everyone stands on its own to assist solve common technology dilemmas.
+NEC features a wide breadth of core UC and IT products and everyone stands on its own to assist solve common technology dilemmas.
 Our NEC good Enterprise encapsulates those multiple solutions into one powerful enterprise approach to satisfy the stress and sophisticated desires of today’s finish users and IT executives.

 With Paul Kievit expanding his role to SVP of Enterprise and a new Frost & Sullivan report, we’re building out a new vision for NEC’s Smart Enterprise.
 In a trial to reply to market forces and remodel Enterprise operations across each land and EMEA, NEC is happy to announce that Mr. Paul Kievit, Head of EMEA Enterprise Solutions, can assume the extra role of Senior vice chairman of Enterprise for inflammatory disease Corporation of America.